 Ferny Grove-Upper Kedron Neighbourhood Plan

-Since 2015, Brisbane City Council has been working with the community to update the neighbourhood plan for the suburbs of Ferny Grove and Upper Kedron, originally adopted in 2007.
+From late 2015, Brisbane City Council worked with the community to update the neighbourhood plan, originally adopted in 2007, for the suburbs of Ferny Grove and Upper Kedron, focusing on the area south of Cedar Creek.

 View the Ferny Grove-Upper Kedron Neighbourhood Plan area in a larger map.